 vote of no confidence (or vote of censure)

 - A vote showing that a majority does not support the policy of a leader or governing body: he was removed from office following an overwhelming vote of no confidenceMore example sentences

 - He predicts that the demonstrations will reach their peak in two months and force the government to face a vote of no confidence in parliament.

 - Talks resumed today after parliament passed a vote of no confidence in the government.

 - There is support for a vote of no confidence in the union's national executive, triggering new elections.

-vote someone/something off the island
+vote someone/thing off the island

 - 'It wasn't just attrition,' says a former board member.
 'You left because Kevin voted you off the island.'